-However, it’s important to not get lost in the abundance of available color choices! 😉 keep in mind that the color you choose will greatly affect the overall look and feel of your home, and, to some extent, your home’s comfort and energy efficiency.
+However, it’s important to not get lost in the abundance of available color choices! 😉 keep in mind the color you choose will greatly affect the overall look and curb appeal of your home, and, to some extent, your home’s comfort and energy efficiency.

 This guide will help you visualize and compare the most common color schemes and options available to you, the homeowner.
 We’ll also consider a number of practical and aesthetic factors associated with various colors.

 Sample Chart of Kynar 500 Metal Roof Colors

 Here are a few considerations to keep in mind to help you successfully navigate all your metal roof color options, and pick the one that will be the best fit for your home: